-The core of the building is the sunken Aula Magna and its underground entrance meant to be a visual anchor to the city level, and this relation gets underlined by illuminating the protruding asymmetric volume as it emerges with adjustable projectors concealed in the inside.
-The indirect light is a signature for the external viewer and offers also the necessary lighting levels for the guest inside the building.
+Aula Magna represents the core of the building, sank in the basement with its underground entrance.
+It meant to be a visual anchor to the city level, and this relation gets underlined by illuminating the protruding asymmetric volume as it emerges with adjustable projectors concealed in the inside.
+The indirect light on the Bocconi Façade is a signature for the external viewer and offers also the necessary lighting levels for the guest inside the building.

-The lighting idea for the facade was to let the external wall dark and enhance the emanating light from the inside, inserting lighting fixtures mounted near the window openings.
+The lighting idea for the façade was to let the external wall dark and enhance the emanating light from the inside, inserting lighting fixtures mounted near the window openings.
 This dark backdrop added drama in the emerging volume of the Aula Magna.